nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     *Third* - because I think USA is getting ready to make a deal with Snowden to stop the flow.
-This has been Chinese water torture for them every time.
+This has been Chinese water torture for them.
-    They've said something in public one week, two weeks later Snowden document come out showing they're lying.
+    Every time they've said something in public one week, two weeks later Snowden document come out showing they're lying.
-    And I think they're kind of tired of that now so I would be surprised if there is not already known negotiations going on for terms that will allow Snowden to return to the USA in return for the flow of documents to stop.
+    And I think they're kind of tired of that now.
+    So I would be surprised if there is not already known negotiations going on for terms that will allow Snowden to return to the USA in return for the flow of documents to stop.
-    And what the terms will be we'll probably never know.
+    And what the terms will be we'll probably never known.

     I presume at some point the documents will just stop and we'll never hear from Snowden again.
     So I don't think they'll have time to leak all of it, however much it is not that NSA might know.
-    I mean that's the aspect of this that.
+    I mean that's the aspect of this that,
     I think is most interesting is that NSA has absolutely no idea what's going on.
-    They know that 4,000 of their employees and contractors have used that data to check up on their love interests but they know this because people have volunteered the information they don't know it because they have like locked files or anything showing it.
+    They know that 4,000 of their employees and contractors have used that data to check up on their love interests, but they know this because people have volunteered the information they don't know it because they have like locked files or anything showing it.